 Llamas, alpacas, and other camelid species need only a Certificate of Veterinary Inspection for importation into Idaho.

-Due to Vesicular Stomatitis (VS) All livestock (including cattle, swine, equines, domestic cervidae, and camelids) entering Idaho from Colorado and Nebraska must meet additional requirements.
-The animals cannot enter Idaho if they originate from a facility within 10 miles of a diagnosed case of VS. All livestock from Colorado and Nebraska requires an entry permit listed on the CVI, as well as the following statement:
+Due to Vesicular Stomatitis (VS) All livestock (including cattle, swine, equines, domestic cervidae, and camelids) entering Idaho from Arizona must meet additional requirements.
+The animals cannot enter Idaho if they originate from a facility within 10 miles of a diagnosed case of VS. All livestock from Arizona requires an entry permit listed on the CVI, as well as the following statement:

 "All animals identified on this certificate of veterinary inspection have been examined and found to be free from Vesicular Stomatitis.
 During the last thirty (30) days; these animals have neither been exposed to Vesicular Stomatitis nor located within an area where Vesicular Stomatitis has been diagnosed."

 All fish and viable hatching eggs imported into Idaho require:

 - A Certificate of Veterinary Inspection, Title 50 Certification or

 - An invoice or bill of lading that clearly describes the origin,